TRANSLATE THIS PAGE

 ELI Skype Tutors

-The following ELI Tutors will be logged on to this Skype account on the scheduled days and times listed next to their names for Session VI (June 22 – August 11 2017).
-Please note that there is no tutoring on Fridays, Saturdays, or Sundays, and times listed are EST.
+The below ELI Tutors will be logged on to this Skype account (Skype name: UD_ELI_AlumniTutor) on the scheduled days and times listed next to their names.

 ** We suggest that you add all of the tutors to your contact list on Skype, so when you log on to your Skype account, you will be able to see who is available.
 Simply click on the “Add me to Skype” button next to each photo, which will then take you to Skype for you to request that they add you to their contacts.
 It would be helpful if you tell the tutors the dates when you were at the ELI when you ask them to add you to their contacts. **